 Methods of Wood Floor Installation

-Click: This is a glueless method, typical for installations for thinner engineered floors and laminates.
-Each plank connect to the neighbouring ones through a locking profile, which secures the planks in place without the need of adhesives.
+Click: This is a glueless method, typical for installations of thinner engineered floors and laminates.
+Each plank connects to the neighbouring ones through a locking profile, which secures the planks in place without the need of adhesives.
 As the planks are not bonded directly to the sub-floor, laying an underlay for additional sound insulation or damp-proofing can be of extra great benefit.

 The name says it all.
-What it does not mention is that there is no trace of any nails visible for the eye, as they are placed below the surface of the plank in an angle of 45 degress, pushing the plank down and backwards to the previous row.
+What it does not mention is that there is no trace of any nails visible to the eye, as they are placed below the surface of the plank at a 45 degrees angle, pushing the plank down, and backwards to the previous row.
 Using nails to fasten the planks is advisable for hardwood with a thickness of 18 mm and over.

-Alternative method is using special tongue screws, invisible for the eye as well.
+An alternative method is using special tongue screws, invisible to the eye as well.

 The Junckers Way

 This type of installation is typical for Junckers flooring only.
 It has been invented by the company as an alternative, which allows damp-proofing or sound-proofing insulations to be placed below the flooring, regardless of the subfloor structure - concrete, battens or wooden flooring.
-It uses metal clip, which holds each 2 planks in a pair.
+It uses metal clips, which hold every 2 planks in a pair.

-Please, see "Flooring types and how to choose?" section and read more about laying different type of products.
+Please, take a look at our "Flooring types and how to choose?" section in case you need to read more about how the different types of products are laid.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
 Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff who could arrange for a free assessment of your wood floor finishing or wood floor fitting service at your convenient time.